jbottum/t5pat/langchain_markdown46_short.md

 ### XL Model Review

 Now, let's examine the results of the flan-t5-xl model.
-The information message below is printed as the script loads checkpoint shards as part of initializing the model and tokenizer.
-This appears to take 49 seconds and there is a delay between the Large model output completion and the start of output from the XL Model.
+The XL model takes longer but provides better answers.
+Before the XL produces answers to the prompts, it prints the following information message (below) as the script loads its checkpoint shards.
+In our test, this took 49 seconds and it caused a noticable delay between the completion of the Large model output and the start of output from the XL Model.

 ```
 Loading checkpoint shards: 100%|██████████████████| 2/2 [01:38<00:00, 49.17s/it]